laurelschwulst/elventy-laurel/e/wildness-knows-the-score.md

   <figcaption><div>Untitled (Good Times, Bad Times) (2007) by Anna Jermolaewa</div></figcaption>
 </figure>

 When artists use wild animals in their work, I like to think they are examining the state of the planet.
-In his film [_The Nightwatch_](https://www.are.na/block/418538), a fox roams London's National Portrait Gallery after hours.
-Through compiling footage from the museum's built-in security cameras that follow the fox's path, Francis Alÿs calls attention to the ubiquity of public surveillance in London, where the fox is a common urban cohabitant and the National Portrait Gallery is a well-known cultural landmark.
+In Francis Alÿs's film [_The Nightwatch_](https://www.are.na/block/418538), a fox roams London's National Portrait Gallery after hours.
+Through compiling footage from the museum's built-in security cameras that follow the fox's path, Alÿs calls attention to the ubiquity of public surveillance in London, where the fox is a common urban cohabitant and the National Portrait Gallery is a well-known cultural landmark.
 In Anna Jermolaewa's three photographs [_Untitled (Good Times, Bad Times)_](https://www.are.na/block/725947), pigeons rest on a brutalist wall clock.
 It turns out the minute hand is more dependable for a rest than the hour, making the rest a relatively quick one.

 ---